OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 Creating a new ASP.NET Controller should be straight-forward.

-Add a new Controller class under the appropriate namespace, derive from `SpaceScopedApiController` to ensure your request is established in an appropriate Space Partition, and ensure you add the required attributes to the Controller endpoint and any incoming parameters.
-Running the [Controller Conventions](TODO) will help you discover anything you may have missed.
+Add a new Controller class under the appropriate namespace.
+Most endpoints will need to be space-scoped, so derive from `SpaceScopedApiController` to ensure your request is established in an appropriate Space Partition.
+Ensure you add the required ASP.NET and Swashbuckle attributes to the Controller endpoint and any incoming parameters.
+Running the [Controller Conventions](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Tests/Server/Web/Controllers/ControllerConventionsFixture.cs) will help you discover anything you may have missed.

 When in doubt, the [Tenant Controllers](https://github.com/OctopusDeploy/OctopusDeploy/tree/master/source/Octopus.Server/Web/Controllers/Tenants) were migrated to act as _Lighthouse implementations_, and should be used as references when creating new Controllers if required.